Substance Abuse in Employees & Coworkers: How Can You Help?

 Since addiction is a recognized disease, there may be barriers to abrupt dismissal of an employee who is abusing drugs or alcohol.
 Documenting performance and/or behavioral issues and offering assistance should always be your first step, along with reviewing your company’s policies.6

-If your employee is caught using illegal drugs or alcohol on the job and refuses to accept treatment, or if they are driving under the influence while working, termination may be permissable.5
+If your employee is caught using illegal drugs or alcohol on the job and refuses to accept treatment, or if they are driving under the influence while working, termination may be permissible.5

-When in doubt, check with your company’s policies, your human resources department, and/or legal department, since each company and state may have different criteria for termination.
+When in doubt, check with your company’s policies, human resources, and/or legal department, since each company and state may have different criteria for termination.

 Most insurance plans are legally required to cover at least some level of substance use treatment.1, 7 If your place of employment offers health benefits, there’s a good chance your coworker or employee can use these benefits for addiction treatment.

-During supervised detox, the body can be cleared of the drug safely and medications are often provided to relieve some of the more unpleasant or even dangerous symptoms of withdrawal.
-It must be noted that detox doesn’t treat the addiction, but rather safely helps a person get the drugs or alcohol out of their system.
+During medical detox, staff doctors and nurses supervise a person as they taper or stop drug use, and provide medications, as needed, to relieve some of the more unpleasant or even dangerous symptoms of withdrawal.
+It must be noted that detox doesn’t treat the addiction, but rather helps a person safely get the drugs or alcohol out of their system.